datawire/datawire-connect/market/README.md

         cd datawire-examples/market
         python market.py

-    This will start the Market running, using ratings contained in the monolithic database embodied by things.json.
+    This will start the Market running, displaying no ratings at all.
+It uses the monolithic database embodied by things.json.

 3. With the Market running, fire up the tests.